-Chief executives we interviewed spoke positively of having a range of informal mentors and promoters throughout their career - typically a senior figure in the business who spotted their potential and encouraged their development and promotion.
+Chief executives speak positively of having a range of informal mentors and promoters throughout their career - typically a senior figure in the business who spotted their potential and encouraged their development and promotion.
+This is particularly true amongst female senior executives and minority groups.